Opus10/django-pgtrigger/docs/faq.rst

 How can I contact the author?
 -----------------------------

 The primary author, Wes Kendall, loves to talk to users.
 Message him at `wesleykendall@protonmail.com <mailto:wesleykendall@protonmail.com>`__ for any feedback.
+Any questions, feature requests, or bugs should be reported as `issues here <https://github.com/Opus10/django-pgtrigger/issues>`__.

-He and other `Opus 10 engineers <https://opus10.dev>`__ do contracting work, so keep them in mind for your next Django project.
+Wes and other `Opus 10 engineers <https://opus10.dev>`__ do contracting work, so keep them in mind if your company uses Django.